numfocus/gsoc/2017/ideas-list-matplotlib.md

 ### Abstract

-Many of matplotlib's higher-level plotting methods, such as `hist` (histogram), return lists of artists that it draws.
+Many of Matplotlib's higher-level plotting methods, such as `hist` (histogram), return lists of artists that it draws.
 Unfortunately, this loses the connection to the original data, or any relationships that those artists may have.
 We would like to refactor these methods to return "compound artist" classes that would retain the original data and have methods to further modify the artists as a whole in meaningful ways.
-In addition to improving the API for matplotlib users, this opens up the possibility of better data exchange with other tools.
+In addition to improving the API for Matplotlib users, this opens up the possibility of better data exchange with other tools.